‘This Circle of Horror and River of Tears’

 Abbas responded to the butchery by denying that the PA incites violence against Israel.

-These are the people that Israel is apparently meant to appease by engaging them in the “peace process” and offering concessions to their leaders.
+These are the people that Israel is apparently meant to appease by offering concessions to their leaders.
 People who glory in the massacre of Jewish babies.

 Circle of horror, indeed.